alieneclectic/agent-csv-automator/readme.md

 3. The application will launch in your default web browser, displaying the user interface.

-4. Load multiple PDF documents into the app by following the provided instructions.
+4. Load multiple documents into the app by following the provided instructions.

-5. Ask questions in natural language about the loaded PDFs using the chat interface.
+5. Ask questions in natural language about the loaded documents using the chat interface.

 ## License
 -------
-The MultiPDF Chat App is released under the [MIT License](https://opensource.org/licenses/MIT).
+The Agent CSV Generator App is released under the [MIT License](https://opensource.org/licenses/MIT).